-2. Place milk in mixer bowl.
-Heat for 16 minutes/100/speed 2/MC on, or until you see the temperature reach 100 – it may take slightly less or more time than this, just watch to see when the dial reads 100 (TM5) or the 100 temperature light stops flashing (TM31).
+- Place milk in mixer bowl.
+Heat 16 minutes/100/speed 2/MC on, or until you see the temperature reach 100 – it may take slightly less or more time than this, just watch to see when the temperature reaches 100 and proceed to next step when it does.

-3. Add lemon juice.
-Mix for 1 minute/speed 1/MC on.
+- Add lemon juice.
+Mix 1 minute/speed 1/MC on.
 You will see through the hole in the lid that the curds and whey will separate.

-4. Pour contents of mixer bowl into nut milk bag, then rinse under the tap to avoid lemon flavour in the paneer (I actually don’t rinse as I love paneer having a lemony taste!)
+- Pour contents of mixer bowl into nut milk bag, then rinse under the tap to avoid lemon flavour in the paneer (you don't have to rinse – I don't, as I love paneer having a lemony taste!)

-6. Place nut milk bag (with cheese still in it) on a dinner plate.
+- Place nut milk bag (with cheese still in it) on a dinner plate.
 On top of this, place a heavy object with a flat base.
+Leave for half an hour.
 This will compress the cheese and make it nice and firm.

-7. Paneer will now be ready to use in your Indian cooking – either add it to warm sauces, or fry it in ghee.
+- Paneer is now ready to use – either add it as is to warm sauces, or fry it first.